 To be honest with you: putting my writing out there to be read willy-nilly is still sort of daunting to me.
 I welcome all sorts of feedback when it comes to my art and my design, but writing is such a personal thing that to have it scrutinized can be paralyzing.
 (People who make a living doing […]

-A logo for my original online fantasy comic, Millennium!
+A logo for my now-defunct original online fantasy comic, Millennium.
 For my senior portfolio in college, I decided to revamp the original logo I had made roundabout 2005.
 I made some more refinements recently as well to help contrast.
-Here’s some of the process: Millennium is currently undergoing a huge and time-consuming overhaul, story-wise, art-wise, and […]
+Here’s some of the process: Millennium is currently undergoing a huge and time-consuming overhaul, story-wise, art-wise, […]

 A cute, cartoonishly detailed theme logo I created as Visual Communications Coordinator for Middle Tennessee Anime Convention.
 This is for MTAC’s 2014 theme, “love”.
 It flourishes with cherry blossom petals, a powerful visual in Japan often used in love-oriented anime.